-I am an assistant professor in the Department of Political Science at the University at Buffalo, SUNY.
-I teach classes in the areas of judicial politics and public law, and my current research focuses on the quantitative examination of federal courts.
-My recent work has appeared in places such as American Journal of Political Science, Journal of Law, Economics, & Organization, Northwestern Law Review, and American Politics Research.
+I am an assistant professor in the Department of Political Science at the University of Georgia.
+Prior to starting at UGA in the Fall of 2013, I taught at the University at Buffalo, SUNY.
+I teach classes in the areas of judicial politics, public law, and criminal justice, and my current research focuses on the quantitative examination of federal courts.
+My recent work has appeared in places such as American Journal of Political Science, Journal of Empirical Legal Studies, Journal of Law, Economics, & Organization, Northwestern Law Review, and American Politics Research.

 In 2009, I received my Ph.D. in political science from Washington University in St. Louis.
 While at Wash U, I worked with Andrew D. Martin, James F. Spriggs, Lee Epstein, Pauline Kim, and Margo Schlanger and was a graduate student associate in the Center for Empirical Research in the Law (CERL) at Washington University School of Law.
 Prior to graduate schoool, I received a B.A. with honors in political science from the University of Florida in 2001 and a J.D. from Wake Forest University School of Law in 2004.
 I am a member of the North Carolina Bar (inactive), and I grew up in beautiful western Montana.